 - Google invested £400 million for acquiring DeepMind.

-From the above statistics, you can clearly see the Growth Of Artificial Intelligence In E-Commerce sector.
+From the above statistics, you can see the Growth Of Artificial Intelligence In E-Commerce sector.
 Taking this into consideration, today we’re going to provide with a list of innovative ways to use artificial intelligence in E-Commerce.
-So, let’s get the things moving.
+So, let’s get things moving.